lifemapper/core/docs/notes/cometPlans.rst

 ***************************

 #.
 We will start generating MF documents from the pipeline (LmServer).
 Each
-   MF document will represent one “experiment” consisting of the chain of jobs/objects created for every species and keeps track of the dependencies within the chain.
+   MF document will represent one, or more, “experiment(s)” consisting of the chain of jobs/objects created for every species and keeps track of the dependencies within the chain.